IgniteUI/igniteui-docfx/en/components/list.md

 For full list of parameters that you can change for the list component please refer to: [IgxListComponent Styles]({environment:sassApiUrl}/index.html#function-igx-list-theme)

 ### Known Limitations

->[!WARNING]
->**As of version 9.0.0 this component requires `HammerModule` to be imported in the root module of the application in order for user interactions to work as expected.**.

 ### API References